HenrikSamuelsson/Programming-in-C/Exercises/Chapter_07/Chapter_07.md

  - [program_07_17.c](Exercise_01/Program_07_17/program_07_17.c)

 ## 3. ##
 Variant of program 7.8, epsilon is given as an argument to the function.
-A couple of different epsilon values are tested and it can be seen that smaller values of epsilon gives higher accurancy in the square root calculations.
+A couple of different epsilon values are tested and it can be seen that smaller values of epsilon gives higher accuracy in the square root calculations.
 - [exercise_07_03.c](Exercise_03/exercise_07_03.c)